kanmatthew/Matt-test-docs/docs/utilities/utilities.md

 **_Note_**: A **private session** only hides your activity for 6 hours.
 Also, if you exit the application while in **private session** mode, you will have to set it again when you relaunch the application.

+**Well Done!** Now you won't have to worry about anyone snooping about what you're listening to.

 ## Listening to Music Offline

 1. Download a playlist you would like to listen to while offline.
 Successfully downloaded playlists will have a green arrow next to the playlist's name.